 Russel Wilson taking the helm at the QB position, the most critical of all positions, will be a crapshoot, no matter how good it feels to have this former Seattle Seahawks star with all his accolades, experience, and pedigree—hot wife aside.

-We only hope that he can be as good once as he ever was—just like Toby Keith once sang about aging greatness Can Wilson be as good once as he ever was?
+We only hope that he can be as good once as he ever was—just like Toby Keith once sang about aging greatness.
+We have to ask: can Wilson be as good once as he ever was?

 Seattle didn't think so.

 They moved on from Wilson for Geno Smith, to that point a career journeymen, and well, things were more rocky at Denver.
-However, Wilson started to hit a stride before they benched him for contractual mile high milestones they didn't want him to achieve.
-So he might be good one more time—maybe as good as he ever was—but there is more than a good chance, he will suck as much as he ever did in Denver.
+However, Wilson hit a stride before they benched him for contractual mile high milestones they didn't want him to achieve.
+So Wilson might be good. one more time—maybe as good as he ever was.
+Still, is more than a good chance, he will suck as much as he ever did in Denver.

 Justin "Can't See The" Fields (Noodles came up with that one) is another major gamble and shot in the dark.